python/cpython/Doc/library/doctest.rst

    passing a subclass of :class:`OutputChecker` to the constructor.

    The test runner's display output can be controlled in two ways.
-First, an output function can be passed to :meth:`TestRunner.run`; this function will be called with strings that should be displayed.
+First, an output function can be passed to :meth:`run`; this function will be called with strings that should be displayed.
 It defaults to ``sys.stdout.write``.
 If capturing the output is not sufficient, then the display output can be also customized by subclassing DocTestRunner, and overriding the methods